Permanent Supportive Housing

-Our House Manager works with women to address the many challenges homeless women face including violence, abuse, addiction, mental health disorders, insufficient education, job skills, work experience, and life skills.
+Our House Manager works with women to address the many challenges women experiencing homeless face including violence, abuse, addiction, mental health disorders, insufficient education, job skills, work experience, and life skills.

 Women are also assisted in reuniting with their children and transitioning with them into housing in the community.
 Visitation with children and family is an integral part of the program.